The easiest way to explain a message is to give a short

 attenuation = (float) ReadByte / 64.0;

 Displays the level end screen.
-Depending on the multi command in
+Depending on the multi

 the serverinfo message this is either the single player summary screen or the